-There’s a black dog laying in the gutter; it looks like a small stool that has fallen over in the wind, as it’s white legs, frozen in time, stick up skywards to where so many here hope they will go one day.
+There’s a black dog laying in the gutter; it looks like a small stool that has fallen over in the wind, as it’s white legs, frozen in time, sticks up skywards to where so many here hope they will go one day.

 As the car draws closer I look out of the passenger window and down at its still form.
 Looking at the blood that had gushed out from its head and that has now dried, crimson stained, by the sun onto the asphalt road that leads towards May Pen cemetery.

 My Grandfather is buried there somewhere, I think.

 People will step out into the road without thinking here and dogs will sit patiently on the side of a road when no cars are there and then step out when they are.
 I’m sure the heat does something to the decision-making process, but so does time and the realisation that the dreams they hold will never happen.
 But of course its just those, without the hypothermia-inducing air conditioning, which means that you have money, who are affected by this condition.

 Earlier in the day, I had found the house where my mother had lived.
 I’d stood in front of the gate, where once was a picket fence, and looked on at something I never thought that I would see.
 This small space, on a small island, had been one of the earliest memories formed within me by my mother.
 Before I could read I had gained a mental impression of this place and the middle-class Jamaica in which it existed; and of a family who had a maid and of a woman who left that all behind to work in a factory in cold England.

 That world is long gone now and 44 Pouyatt Street has, since then, been blighted by warring political parties, and gangs that saw young black men continue to kill other young black men for drug barons who live up in the splendour of the hills.